damouse/ELK-Playground/README.md

 [Simple tutorial](http://www.inanzzz.com/index.php/post/en5u/adding-ssl-security-to-log-forwarding-from-filebeat-to-elasticsearch-logstash-kibana-elk-stack-and-filebeat-on-ubuntu-14-04) for logstash certificate auth.

 Could also experiment with client TLS auth via [nginx reverse proxy](https://fardog.io/blog/2017/12/30/client-side-certificate-authentication-with-nginx/), but that may not be flexible enough for all kinds of ELK plugins.

+## Notes

+The current logspout config works with